speedledger/jira-fetcher/README.md

 jira-fetcher
 ============

-Fetch data about issues and the issue's changelogs from Jira and store in elasticsearch.
+Fetch data about issues and the issues's changelogs from Jira and store in elasticsearch.

 Setup
 -----